microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Tasks/ControlledTaskType.md

 | --- | --- |
 | virtual [Dispose](ControlledTask/Dispose)(…) | Disposes the [`ControlledTask`](ControlledTaskType), releasing all of its unmanaged resources. |

+## Remarks

+See [Programming model: asynchronous tasks](/coyote/learn/programming-models/async/overview) for more information.

 ## See Also

 * namespace [Microsoft.Coyote.Tasks](../MicrosoftCoyoteTasksNamespace)